thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 14: August 27, 2018

+**Today's Progress**: I setup a sample app called pets into my local app called https://github.com/thehme/PetsShelterApp and debugged the gradle issues and got it up and running.
+I also continues to learn about SQLite, specifically about contracts.

+**Thoughts**: I am looking forward to adding what I am learning on my own project.

+### Day 13: August 27, 2018

+**Today's Progress**: Today I finished the 3rd video on using the terminal to work with GitHub and was able to complete publishing the videos.
+Videos can be found at https://www.youtube.com/channel/UCwxhcoHOmhD_2lXnTmD6Q5A?view_as=subscriber

+**Thoughts**: Videos were recorded at convenient times, some in the morning, some at night, and it was hardest at night.
+The video for this day was actually published after midnight so on the morning of Aug.
+28.

+### Day 12: August 26, 2018

+**Today's Progress**: I promised I'd create a few videos on using the GitHub desktop app, most commonly used terminal commands, and using the terminal to work with GitHub.
+On this day a recorded 2 and finished editing one. https://www.youtube.com/channel/UCwxhcoHOmhD_2lXnTmD6Q5A?view_as=subscriber

+**Thoughts**: Recording videos, specially for tutoring/teaching, is not that easy.

+### Day 11: August 25, 2018

+**Today's Progress**: Again, I spent the day playing around with SQLite in my terminal in preparation for project that requires db.

+**Thoughts**: Practicing SQL commands and writing them down helps to familiarize yourself better with the language and have better expextations.

+### Day 10: August 23, 2018

+**Today's Progress**: I will need to create a database so this day was to play with SQLite in the terminal.

+**Thoughts**: You have to be very precise with the SQLite command and very careful with the DELETE command.

 ### Day 9: August 22, 2018

 **Today's Progress**: My goal was to get the user to be able to enter a date that I could use to make an API request for some articles on this date.
 At first I thought it would be great to use a calendar or date dialog, but neither solution was attainable in the time frame I have.
 Therefore, today I saved my work on those options and solved my issue by implementing a date type EditText view for now.
 I am able to enter a date, assummed to be correctly formatter, and I am able to make the HTTP request to the API and get articles I need for the single date.
 In the next version, I would like to implement my own custom Preference.